bnhf/openvpn-admin-plus/README.md

 If you have a functioning OpenVPN TAP or TUN Server on the same host as your Docker containers, you should be able to use this fork to monitor OpenVPN connections.

 Certificate generation and management is also available, and should be compatible with PiVPN.
 You can use either this web-ui to create client certificates, or use PiVPN from the commandline.
-Use PiVPN from the commandline (with elevated priveleges) to revoke certificates.
+Use PiVPN from the commandline (with elevated privileges) to revoke certificates.

 ## Motivation